 Today, there are many people who believe that science is the only rational method for deciding whether or not something is true.
 Such people believe that it is only those truths that can be established by science that are really true.
-But there is a contradiction that is inherent in this belief.
+However, there is belief involves a rational contradiction.
 For there is no scientific experiment, even in principle, that can prove that scientific experiments are the only method for establishing what is true.
-The belief that the scientific method is the only way to establish truth is a form of faith.
+In other words, the belief that the scientific method is the only way to establish truth is itself a form of faith.

 This brings us to the question of faith in Christ as a rational proposition.

 The scriptures teach that our knowledge of God is innate.
-In other words, every human being knows, as a self-evident truth, that God exists and that God has a moral nature, because this knowledge is implanted within every human being by God.
+In other words, every human being knows, as a self-evident truth, that God exists and that God has a moral nature, since this knowledge is implanted within us by God.
 The scriptures also teach that this innate knowledge is suppressed by those who are in rebellion against God.
-Thus faith in God is primarily an act of the will and not an act of the intellect, although the intellect is involved.
+Thus faith in God is primarily an act of the will and not primarily an act of the intellect, although the intellect is involved.

-The New Testament teaches that, before the coming of Christ, most of the world – except for the Jews – suppressed their innate knowledge of God.
-The ancient world thus lived in spiritual darkness.
+The New Testament teaches that, before the coming of Christ, most of the world – except for the Jews – suppressed this innate knowledge of God.
+The ancient world lived in spiritual darkness.
 The New Testament teaches that Christ’s appearance in the world broke through this willed ignorance to give human beings a further means to believe in God.
-However, our knowledge of Christ is not innate.
-It is only when the gospel is taught to those who are able to know God through faith in Christ that they are able to recognize Christ as God, and are thus reconciled to God through belief in Christ.
-Again, this is primarily a matter of the will and not an act of intellect.
+But our knowledge of Christ is not innate.
+It is only when the gospel is taught to those who are able to know God through faith in Christ that they are reconciled to God through belief in Christ.
+And again, this is primarily a matter of the will and not primarily an act of intellect.

 It is in this sense that faith in Christ is rational.